semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 * **Run Semgrep when an event triggers.** Run Semgrep when a pull or merge request (PR or MR) is created.
 These event triggers or event hooks are dependent on your CI provider.
 * **Run Semgrep on relevant files and blocks of code.** Configure Semgrep to ignore files and folders such as test files, configuration files, and files from other vendors.
 * **Configure a Semgrep CI job to pass or fail when any finding is detected.** By default, manual configurations pass when any finding is detected.
 You can also configure Semgrep to fail CI jobs when findings are reported (a **fail closed** state).
-* **Output, export, or save findings to a file.** Semgrep can save to a number of file formats.
+* **Output, export, or save findings to a file.** Semgrep can save to a number of file formats, including SARIF and JSON.

 ## Limitations of manually configured Semgrep CI scans